apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/transaction/seata.en.md

 3. Using Jakarta EE 9/10’s `jakarta.transaction.Transactional` annotation on functions is allowed.

+4. Using Spring Framework’s `org.springframework.transaction.annotation.Transactional` annotation on functions is allowed.

-4. Using the `io.seata.spring.annotation.GlobalTransactional` annotation on the function is not allowed.
+5. Using the `io.seata.spring.annotation.GlobalTransactional` annotation on the function is not allowed.

-5. Manually create `io.seata.tm.api.GlobalTransaction` instance from `io.seata.tm.api.GlobalTransactionContext`,
+6. Manually create `io.seata.tm.api.GlobalTransaction` instance from `io.seata.tm.api.GlobalTransactionContext`,
 calling the `begin()`, `commit()` and `rollback()` methods of an `io.seata.tm.api.GlobalTransaction` instance is not allowed.

 Long story short, you should not use the Seata Java API when using ShardingSphere's Seata integration.